Île de Berder Workshop Notes

 How to prove the proposition?
 Bootstrap arguments based on energy type estimate.

-Almost conservation of a quantity $G$.
-Coercivity of $G$.
-Control of missing directions: Conservation laws control two of them.
+Almost conservation of a quantity G. Coercivity of G. Control of missing directions: Conservation laws control two of them.
 Two others are controlled using the equation.

 Q: Can you build concentric rings that collapse?
 Or are the parameters rigidly linked?